vibudh2209/D2/README.md

 **SMILES**

-- Download the SMILES for all the molecules from the database.
+- Download the SMILES for all the molecules from database.
 For large databases, SMILES are usually downloaded in url format.
 For example, to get all the SMILES of ZINC15 database go [here](https://zinc15.docking.org/tranches/home/) and download the 2D SMILES (.smi) in url format
 - Activate the rdkit environment (conda activate environment_name)
 - Run the following command

           python pd_python/download_zinc15.py -up url_file_path -fp destination_path -fn name_of_smile_folder -tp num_cpus

 This step can take few hours, and ~84GB memory for 1.3 billion molecules.
+Please not that this step will download SMILES from ZINC15.
+You can skip this step if you have already the database in SMILES format, or if you want to use a different database than ZINC15.

 **MORGAN FINGERPRINTS**